Fiserv Inc. (FISV) Just Got Our Attention

-Fiserv Inc. (NASDAQ:FISV) went up by 1.16% from its latest closing price compared to the recent 1-year high of $127.34.
-The company’s stock price has collected 6.70% of gains in the last five trading sessions.
-Press Release reported 14 hours ago that Valley Bank Drives Open Banking Strategy with Fiserv
+Fiserv Inc. (NASDAQ:FISV) went up by 0.84% from its latest closing price compared to the recent 1-year high of $127.34.
+The company’s stock price has collected 1.00% of gains in the last five trading sessions.
+Press Release reported 10 hours ago that Fiserv and Bakkt Innovate on Mainstream Use of Crypto Assets for Leading Global Merchants

 Is It Worth Investing in Fiserv Inc. (NASDAQ :FISV) Right Now?